Life surprises us—in love and grief.

 Then, there’s option two.
 Tell the truth, which rarely makes the giver feel good, since most gifts are given with love and an invitation for happiness.

 My ex-husband lavished me with gifts, which at first felt fabulous.
-Over time, I tried to tell him when the style didn’t suit me—or anything that resembled truth.
+Over time, I tried to tell him when the style didn’t suit me.

-He’d say, “Well, what don’t you like about it?”
+He’d say, “What don’t you like about it?”
 “Try it on.”
 “It looks good.
 You should keep it.”

 Or, in response to my saying, “I just don’t like it,” he’d say, “Yes, you do.”